scala-network/DefyX/doc/specs.md

 **Dataset** refers to a large read-only buffer described in chapter 7.
 It is constructed from the Cache using the SuperscalarHash function.

 ### 1.2 Configurable parameters
-DefyX has several configurable parameters that are listed in Table 1.2.1 with their default values.
+RandomX has several configurable parameters that are listed in Table 1.2.1 with their default values.

 *Table 1.2.1 - Configurable parameters*